Learning with errors: CCA-secure cryptosystem

 Peikert proposed a system that is secure even against any chosen-ciphertext attack.

 Key exchange

 The idea of using LWE and Ring LWE for key exchange was proposed and filed at the University of Cincinnati in 2011 by Jintai Ding.
 The idea comes from the associativity of matrix multiplications, and the errors are used to provide the security.
 The paper appeared in 2012 after a provisional patent application was filed in 2012.

 The security of the protocol is proven based on the hardness of solving the LWE problem.
 In 2014, Peikert presented a key-transport scheme following the same basic idea of Ding's, where the new idea of sending an additional 1-bit signal for rounding in Ding's construction is also used.
 The "new hope" implementation selected for Google's post-quantum experiment, uses Peikert's scheme with variation in the error distribution.

+Ring learning with errors signature (RLWE-SIG)

+A RLWE version of the classic Feige–Fiat–Shamir Identification protocol was created and converted to a digital signature in 2011 by Lyubashevsky.
+The details of this signature were extended in 2012 by Gunesyu, Lyubashevsky, and Popplemann in 2012 and published in their paper "Practical Lattice Based Cryptography – A Signature Scheme for Embedded Systems."
+These papers laid the groundwork for a variety of recent signature algorithms some based directly on the ring learning with errors problem and some which are not tied to the same hard RLWE problems.